ftsrg/BME-MODES3/yakindu-codes/README.md

 ## Implementation Notes

 For the normal turnouts a general statechart (model) has been designed, that is in the `models/normal-turnout` folder.
 It contains the "safety logic" that prevents trains collision in case of normal turnouts.
 This statechart has been designed quite generally.
-So it is enough to parameterize the .jar that contains the (1) source code generated from the statechart, and (2) the Java code snippet that is neccessary to communicate with other modules (e.g. KVControl, KVControl-BPExtension).
+So it is enough to parameterize the .jar that contains the (1) source code generated from the statechart, and (2) the Java code snippet that is necessary to communicate with other modules (e.g. KVControl, KVControl-BPExtension).

 For the english turnout a separate statechart has been designed, that is in the `models/english-turnout` folder.
 It contains the "safety logic" that prevents trains collision in case of english turnout.
 Because the turnout consists of two parts itself, it is reflected the Java code level: double instantiation of the same "english turnout" statchart, and the interconnection of the cross-calls (events) from one part of the english turnout to the other.
 From every other perspective, the normal turnout and the english turnout are the same.